RobertoPrevato/K8sStudies/docs/getting-started.md

 ---

-To learn Docker, I recommend having:
+To learn Docker, I recommend using:

 - A personal laptop or desktop with **Ubuntu 24.04** installed directly as main operating system.